-Join Timothy Pintello for an in-depth discussion in this video How to configure Group Policy settings, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video How to configure Group Policy settings, part of Windows Server 2012: Create and Manage Group Policy.

 - One of the things group policies…can be used for is customization.…Group policies can customize users' desktops,…they can customize users' environment,…they can also customize computer environments…and security settings.…There are two categories of settings.…The first category is Computer Configurations.…The second category is User Configurations.…Categories are referred to as Group Policy nodes…and the nodes are parent structures that hold…all related settings to whatever that node is.…